osmarks/website/blog/other-stuff.md

 [Nice Dragons Finish Last](https://www.goodreads.com/series/128485-heartstrikers) is some reasonably enjoyable and nonstandard urban fantasy.

+### Orion's Arm

+[Orion's Arm](https://www.orionsarm.com/xcms.php?r=oaeg-front) is the most credible attempt so far to construct a detailed far-future universe.
+Despite the obvious challenges, the project does a good job conveying the bigness and weirdness (by our standards) of a society with ten thousand years of technological and social development behind it.

 ### A Practical Guide to Sorcery

 [A Practical Guide to Sorcery](https://forums.spacebattles.com/threads/a-practical-guide-to-sorcery-mage-punk-progression-fantasy.866065/#post-68660854) was read on the recommendation of [this comment](/magic/#com2081).
 It has a smart and competent (they make silly mistakes sometimes but in reasonable ways they notice later) protagonist, flexible but sufficiently-constrained magic system, and a well-realized setting with some mysteries to explore.